cosminadrianpopescu/azul/api.md

 **Parameters**:

+* opts The options for the new opening float pane (optional):
+  - cwd The current working directory
+  - env The key/pair list of values to be set as envinronment variables
+  - callback If set, then the callback will be called everytime for a new line in the terminal.
+Use it with caution, since it will accumulate memory until the current terminal is closed.
+If you set this on a currently long running shell, you might experience high memory consumption.
+  - remote_command If set, then open the new terminal remotelly, using the connection indicated in the remote_command (see the remote section)
-* group The group for which to open a new float
+  - group The group for which to open a new float
-* config The win_config to pass (see `vim.api.nvim_win_get_config`)
+  - win_config The win_config to pass (see `vim.api.nvim_win_get_config`)
-* to_restore If the opened float is a restored float from a layout, it contains the float saved in the layout file
+  - to_restore If the opened float is a restored float from a layout, it contains the float saved in the layout file

-Opens a new floating pane either in the center of the screen (if not config is passed) or at the coordonates indicated by config, for the indicated group.
+Opens a new floating pane either in the center of the screen (if not win_config is passed) or at the coordonates indicated by config, for the indicated group.
 If the group is missing, then the new float will be visible on all tabs.

 #### toggle_floats